Why I've Decided To Do It This Way

 I kept racking my brain thinking how I am going to make this work?
 I was losing my drive and love for doing this because I was losing sleep and stressed more than I was excited about it.
 There was actually a point where I could not stand the sight of my own logo.

-I was on a flight with my mom to Chicago when I looked at her and said, "Why don't I just give away the recipe?"
+I was on a flight with my mom to Chicago when I looked at her and said, "Why don't I just share the recipes?"
 After I realized that's the new path that Safe Sam's was now going to take, I became excited again to do this.
-At the end of the day, this was about creating something to help and make it accessible and affordable and I was determined to make that happen for you, even if I wound up with a business that turns out, wasn't now going to be selling anything at all.
+At the end of the day, this was about creating something to help and make it accessible and affordable and I was determined to make that happen for you.

 All too often I would hear that these bars could be used for so many different people not just people struggling with eating disorders, such as: people and kids with food allergies, athletes who need a quick boost of energy or people who want to just simply eat "healthier" and If those people want to make them, that's great!
-However, just know that for all of you out there fighting for your recovery like my friend and especially you vegans, I did this for you, and I'm going to continue to do this for you.
-"Don't Beet Yourself Up" © 2018 and "Squash The Negativity" © 2018 flavors coming soon!
+However, just know I did this for all of you out there fighting for your recovery like my friend and especially for you vegans and people that have a lot of fear foods.